Type-safe bitwise operations - TL;DR

 ,^=

-require the left-hand type to be arithmetic, which excludes enumerations. -
+require the left-hand type to be arithmetic, which excludes enumerations.

-Scoped enumerations (which didn’t exist when
+Furthermore, scoped enumerations (which didn’t exist when WinUser.h

 was created) prohibit implicit integral promotion and therefore don’t work with built-in bitwise operators at all.